What is USDZ?

 How do I embed USDZ on a product page?

-Which tools are recommended for exporting?
+What tools are recommended for exporting?

-Which render engine is behind it?
+What rendering engine is behind it?

 Real-time rendering is handled by the platform runtime (Quick Look/visionOS).
 Basics of pipelines & shading: Render Engine and ray tracing.